 Analogous colors (yellows in this example)

-Analogous colors (also called dominance harmony) are colors that are continuous shades on the color wheel.
+Analogous colors (also called dominance harmony) are colors that are continuous shades on the clothing color wheel.
 Different shades of the same color almost always look great together giving us another way to produce matching (i.e. pleasing) color combinations.
-Red, reddish-orange, orange, yellow-orange are one example of a set of analogous colors.
+Red, reddish-orange, orange, and yellow-orange are examples of a set of analogous colors.

-Triadic colors are colors on the wheel that are equally spaced apart, forming a triangle across the color wheel.
+Triadic colors are colors on the wheel that are equally spaced apart, forming a triangle across the color wheel for clothes.
 These colors include not just the primary (red, yellow, and blue) and secondary colors but any combination of colors that are equally spaced on the color wheel.
 Triadic colors look well together and are typically quite vibrant.

 Split complement colors

 Split complement colors are also pleasing to the eye.
-To find the split complement colors on the color wheel, start with a color, then find the two colors next to its complementary color (the color on the opposite side of the wheel).
+To find the split complement colors on the fashion color wheel, start with a color, then find the two colors next to its complementary color (the color on the opposite side of the wheel).
 Surprisingly, these colors often provide a pleasing balance of color.
 For example, using the wheel below we can see that the complementary color for red is green.
-The two adjacent colors, yellow green and blue green, also work well in an outfit that is predominantly red.
+The two adjacent colors, yellow/green and blue/green, also work well in an outfit that is predominantly red.
 As you can see in the dress below, the colors indeed work well together.